Electronic-Mango/reddit-fastapi-api/README.md

 When specifying how many articles should be loaded the final count can be lower.

-For all articles this can occur if a given subreddit or user has less articles than specified.
+For all articles this can occur if a given subreddit or user has fewer articles than specified.

 For text and media articles the passed value only determines how many articles are loaded from Reddit overall.
 This value can be later lowered as only specific type of articles are filtered from the list of all articles.